kubernetes/kubernetes/cluster/gce/gci/README.md

   * `image` is preferred, but manual updates are needed to use a newly released COS image, so the test suites don't use deprecated images.
-This will result to frequent yaml configuration file update everytime COS releases new image.One future option is to use an autobumper robot to update COS image automatically. e.g:
+This will result to frequent yaml configuration file update everytime COS releases new image.
+One future option is to use an autobumper robot to update COS image automatically. e.g:
 ```
   cos-stable: